Download the PHP package chevere/parameter without Composer

 Object

-Use function object to create a ObjectParameter.
-Pass a className for the object class name.
+Use function object to create an ObjectParameter.
+Pass a className to restrict the accepted class.

 Mixed